moritzschaefer/vispr/README.md

 This is a fork from https://bitbucket.org/liulab/vispr/ with some minor visual modifications for our SARS-CoV2 CRISPR-screen website (http://sarscrisprscreens.epi.ufl.edu/)

+Run
+===

+A virtualenv was created using python3.6 -m venv venv, in it python setup.py develop was called.
+TODO: we need python3.7 or higher to be able to run python setup.py  develop

 VISPR - A visualization framework for CRISPR data.
 ==================================================